hanspr/mi-ide/README.md

 Once you have built/installed the editor, start it by running `mi-ide path/to/file.txt` or simply `mi-ide` to open an empty buffer.

+The very first time will open a welcome.md file to give you the basic information about key bindings and how to access the help documentation.

 You can move the cursor around with the arrow keys and mouse.

 You can also use the mouse to select text, double click to enable a word, and triple click to enable line selection.